DimaKudosh/pydfs-lineup-optimizer/docs/rules.rst

 - Ownership projection constraint.
 - Team stacking
 - Restricting players from opposing teams
+- Spacing for positions

 Number of players from same team
 --------------------------------
-For setting number of players from same team constraint you should call `set_players_from_one_team` method of optimizer.
+For setting number of players from same team rule you should call `set_players_from_one_team` method of optimizer.
 It accepts dict where key is a team name and value is number of players for this team.

 .. code-block:: python